hash-bang/Gander/README.md

 * Next / previous image caching
 * Side clicking (left and right) while in image view should move to next and previous image
-* When entering random mode from an image move the current image to the start of the list
 * Image panning
 * Comments / description for images
 * List view and column view of items
 * Functionality to switch directories - i.e. toggle between two most recent
-* Transition when displaying a newly created thumbnail (fadein perhaps?)
 * Screen splitting (VIM style)
 * Load images recursively from a tree
 * Multiple image list tabs